mihanovak1024/mihanovak1024.github.io/_posts/2022-01-25-learning-a-new-stack.md

 - get employed
 - participate in open-source

-Currently I'm not searching for any of those options specifically for React Native, since I'd just like to enhance my knowledge on the whole Mobile development ecosystem.
+Currently I'm searching a bit one of those option for Frontend, since I'd like to enhance my knowledge in this ecosystem.

 Either of these choices give you something truly wonderful when starting out; <b style="color:#00adb5">code reviews</b>.
 Your code will suck at the beginning and you should have someone check it out.